ttanvirr/git-github-basics/README.md

 - repeat step for feature-02.txt.
 - run `git log --oneline` to see the `HEAD` position.
 It is now pointing to the `feature` branch's latest commit.
 - switch to the main branch and repeat steps for 'main-03.txt'.
+- switch to feature branch and merge `feature` with `main`.
+- check the HEAD position.

 ## Git Reset